 The Dream: Splendid vistas on the Oregon coast attract many, but the challenges and expense of turning vistas into a finished home are daunting.
 Below, is a photographic record of one such home.

 The Reality: The technical challenges and financial demands of such a project are not for the faint of heart.
 Good engineering, good management and excellent subcontractors with knowledge of local conditions are essential.
+Start with the engineer.
 On the Oregon Coast, the weather is key to a successful schedule.
-As with this project, delays which force concrete work past mid October make completion of the foundation problematic.
+As with my project, delays which force concrete work past mid-October make completion of the foundation problematic.
+So how much does the foundation coast?
+On a steep hillside, it will double the cost of building a house.
+Search carefully for a lot and consult local experts.
+(So Piano Etude music reflects the dream.
+Music 1 below, reflects the almost military determination and aggressivenss needed to complete the project.)

 The Process: The process consists roughly of the following: